praveen0696/DSA-by-praveen/README.md

 # DSA-by-praveen
 Daily DSA problem-solving in Java | Structured solutions with explanations and progress tracking
 <br>
-DSA - Data Structures and Algorithm
+DSA - Data Structures and Algorithm.